Wendy WheelerWendy Wheeler

 Ah, mi familia!
 I am a proud user of the fruits of the Internet--by that I mean I join the mailing lists of groups with which I have an affinity.
 Especially for writers, coordinating and networking by email can be so useful!
 Some groups have no mailing lists, so we use old-fashioned mail or phone.

 • The Austin Screenwriters Group - this high-energy and very directed group of local writers critiques scripts and keeps up with Hollywood and anywhere films are made.
-We're also very tied in with the Austin Heart of Film competition!
+I'm also the webmistress for the website and designed the logo, plus usually coordinate the writers workshops and Hollywood networking events we offer.
+ASG is also very tied in with the Austin Heart of Film competition.
 For several years I was a reader/judge for the Heart of Film screenplay and TV contest also.
 I know it's helped me learn screenwriting craft; my contest successes prove it!
-I'm also the webmistress for the website and designed the logo.
-For the past several years, the ASG WorkGroup (which I'm also on) has been using our clout and treasury funds to bring Hollywood folks to Austin.

 • The Fort List - what a crazy, international group of super-smart and cool people!
 We share a common fascination with the weird things in life, much as our namesake, the eccentric Charles Fort, did in his books on rains of frogs, mysterious voices from the air, etc. The Fortean Society prints a very cool monthly magazine also.